 When collecting your child after school, please wait near your class gates and the children will be sent to you.
-If you wish to speak to the class teacher at the end of the day, please wait until all children have been dismissed.

 What do I bring to school?

 Each day your child will need to bring to school...

 - Their book bag. - Their partnership book, reading books and Badger books.
 These will be given to you on your first day of school. - Their water bottle labeled with their name (water only please). - A lunch box with a drink, if your child is having a packed lunch.